DS4PS/ddm-textbook-summer-2019/_posts/2019-08-04-ch16-info-blindness.md

 ***Pentland Ch7 Organizational Change-

+It’s 2009 and you are part of a team that is competing the Defense Advanced Research Projects Agency’s (DARPA) Red Balloon Challenge.
+This is a $40,000 competition that challenges teams to locate 10 red balloons in undisclosed locations within the continental United States.
+A team from MIT won in a time of less than 7 hours, truly amazing for such a difficult task covering thousands of miles from coast to coast.

+So how did the MIT team win?
+And how did they win in such a short amount of time?
+The team used a strategy of referrals.
+In short, if a person found a balloon, the MIT team would use $2000 of the prize money as a reward.
+But if somebody referred that person who found the balloon, then they would win $1,000. were there other factors used to motivate team members in this task other than money?
+Definitely.
+This multi-level social networking strategy worked well for them.

+Deciphering if submissions of balloon locations proved to be vitally important.
+Trust was developed over time with frequent interactions between members of the team.
+The MIT team felt that building human capital, so to speak, through social networks was a key to winning.
+Perhaps, this is the biggest takeaway from this chapter… that trust amongst team members is just as important, if not more, than developing an intricate network of systems reliant on technology.

 ## References

 * Duhigg, C. (2016).
 Smarter faster better: The secrets of being productive.
 Random House. **CH8 Charlotte Fludd pp 247-252, the data room 252-256**